 Old olive oils

-Extra virgin olive oils are the best to use fresh as possible, the latest season always, ideally to be used within a year from harvest date.
+Extra virgin olive oils are the best to use fresh as possible.
+Try to buy the latest season, ideally to be used within a year from the harvest date.
 Most olive oils will be good for up to two years if unopened and stored correctly.
-With time they will lose fresh fruitiness that you want in your olive oil.
+However, with time they will lose the fresh fruitiness that you want in your olive oil.

 Here we explained the importance of coordination and time efficiency from harvesting olives to transporting them to the olive mill.
-If olive is left to sit in piles, olive oils might be fusty due to fermentation caused by the absence of oxygen if olives are left too long before being processed.
+If olives are left to sit in piles, olive oils produced from these olives might be fusty.
+This happens due to fermentation caused by the absence of oxygen when olives are left too long before being processed.

 If wet olives begin to grow mould before milling, the olive oil might have mouldy flavour attributes.